 When it comes to smooth rides and high fuel economy ratings, the Toyota Prius remains a top choice in the hybrid category.
 Reliability, great gas mileage, and room for people are the main characteristics that make a Prius shine.
 So while it’s not an athletic and sporty car, the Toyota Prius is still one of the best hybrid vehicles money can buy.
 You can call it the old reliable (in a sense that it’s still the go-to vehicle line for more than two decades) even with humanity’s progressive move towards electric cars.
 (Honda Accord is another car that may be considered as old reliable, and you can look at our review of the greatest tires for Honda Accord.)

 The Toyota Prius is a top choice for daily commutes and long drives, especially if safety and reliability are two priorities at the top of your list.
 As for the maintenance, it’s not a lot of work either – you only need to pay attention to the engine oil and tires.
+Paint removal on tires may not be as necessary but can be done easily on your own.
 The Prius may be sensitive to tire changes, so it’s extremely important that you find only the best tires for Prius and make sure they’re the right fit.
 And as you may already know, shopping for new tires can be exhausting due to the many tire choices out there in the market.
 But don’t worry, this buying guide will walk you through the list of the best tires that will give you all-weather traction, stable handling, and maximum value for your money.

 5 Best Tires for Toyota Prius – Reviews & Comparison